 Tangy sweet tomatoes, sprinkled with oil and crispy breadcrumbs, it doesn’t get more exquisite than this.

 Provencal Tomatoes, or tomates à la provençale in French, is a typical French summer starter in the Provence region of France.
-Get the Provençale Tomatoes recipe here.
+If you don’t want to go through the trouble of cooking the tomatoes, go for a tomato tartare or tomato bruschetta instead.
+You can get the Provençale Tomatoes recipe here.

 3. Socca Niçoise

 A staple in Provence and the South of France, this easy appetizer is a type flatbread made with chickpea flour.